Bmeera/python-text-processor/README.md

 ![CI Status](https://github.com/bmeera/python-text-processor/actions/workflows/python-app.yml/badge.svg)

-**CSCI-5400 Lab**: A simple Python application that works with text files.
+A Python application that works with text files.

 This application reads text from a file, counts the number of words, converts the text to uppercase, and writes the result to a new file.